Injectivity theorems for higher direct images under proper K\"ahler morphisms on snc spaces: Harmonic forms with the Takegoshi property

-Although $\rs\omega$ is not complete on $X_c^\circ$, the Takegoshi property works as an effective substitute for the completeness of $\rs\omega$ in our context \mmark{(indeed, the property works like the boundary condition for elements in $\paren{\Dom\dbadj}^{n,q}_{(2), X_c}$ (see below), but without requiring the smoothness of the boundary $\bdry X_c$)}{I added this.}.
+Although $\rs\omega$ is not complete on $X_c^\circ$ for $c < \infty$, the Takegoshi property works as an effective substitute for the completeness of $\rs\omega$ in our context \mmark{(indeed, the property works like the boundary condition for elements in $\paren{\Dom\dbadj}^{n,q}_{(2), X_c}$ (domain of the Hilbert space adjoint of $\dbar$, see below), but without requiring the smoothness of the boundary $\bdry X_c$)}{I added this.}.
 Specifically, it implies the following result.